vnkhoado/cordova-plugin-change-displayname/CLEANUP_NOTES.md

 ## 📝 Summary

-This refactoring consolidates duplicate splash screen and color customization code into a single, maintainable hook.
+This refactoring consolidates duplicate splash screen and color customization code into a single, maintainable hook with improved color replacement logic.

 ### Changes Made